EskiMojo14/mix-n-matchers/README.md

 </td>
 <td>

-Checks that the value is an iterable that satisfies the specified sequence of predicates.
+Matches an iterable that satisfies the specified sequence of predicates.

 </td>
 <td>